Property Damage (Hurricane or Other Calamity) Information & Resources

 7) Will my property's assessed value increase if I repair or rebuild my home after Hurricane flood damage?

-No, as long as the repaired or rebuilt home does not exceed 110% of the structure’s original square footage.
 Under Florida Law, if a property is damaged or destroyed by misfortune or calamity after the damage or destruction occurs, the property owner may continue the homestead exemption.
-The calamity provision in Florida Law protects property owners from an increase in their assessed value following a catastrophe when repairing/rebuilding their property up to 110% of their original square footage.
-The owner must notify the Property Appraiser that they intend to repair or rebuild the property and use the property as the primary residence following the completion of repairs.
+The calamity provision in Florida Law protects property owners from an increase in their assessed value following a catastrophe when repairing/rebuilding their property up to the property’s respective calamity allowance based on their original square footage.
+The owner must notify the Property Appraiser that they intend to repair or rebuild the property.

 Visit our Repair or Replacement of Damaged or Destroyed Property due to a Calamity webpage for more details.